biopragmatics/curies/docs/source/tutorial.rst

        "GO": "http://purl.obolibrary.org/obo/GO_"
    }

-Prefix maps can be loaded using the :func:`curies.read_prefix_map`.
+Prefix maps can be loaded using the :func:`curies.load_prefix_map`.
 First, a prefix map can be loaded directly from a Python data structure like in

 .. code-block:: python